magnet/trm-la-vie-en-rust/README.md

-# trm-la-vie-en-rust
+# La Vie En Rust

-Slides for Toulouse Rust Meetup's talk: La Vie en Rust (english).
+Slides for Toulouse Rust Meetup's talk: La Vie En Rust (English).

 ## Toulouse Rust Meetup

 This talk happened on Jan 30, 2019, for the opening event of the Toulouse Rust Meetup.
-Don't hesitate to submit your own talks to the (CFP)[https://github.com/Rust-Toulouse/CFP]!
+Don't hesitate to submit your own talks to the [CFP](https://github.com/Rust-Toulouse/CFP)!

-# Short Abstract (EN)
+## Short Abstract (EN)

 This is a non-technical talk on why Rust matters, how much time one needs to get productive, and how Rust compares to other languages.